MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-validate-pki-certs.md

 **Resolution**: Follow the tool's guidance in the details section under each set of tests for each certificate.

-**Symptom**: HTTP CRL Checking fails despite having a HTTP CDP written to x509 extensions.
+**Symptom**: HTTP CRL Checking fails despite having an HTTP CDP written to x509 extensions.

-**Cause**: AzsReadinessChecker currently cannot check for HTTP CDP in some languages
+**Cause**: Currently, AzsReadinessChecker can't check for HTTP CDP in some languages.

-**Resolution**: Run validation with OS language set EN-US.
+**Resolution**: Run validation with OS language set to EN-US.

 ## Certificates